Tutorial

 }

-Here, we added a fully qualified name plugin name blackstork/openai to the list of dependencies in the plugin_versions argument in the global configuration.
+Here, plugin blackstork/openai is in the list of dependencies, listed in plugin_versions argument in the global configuration.

-With the hello.fabric file updated, you can install all required plugins with the fabric install command:
+With updated hello.fabric file, install all required plugins with the fabric install command:

 $ fabric install